samdoran/digital-roadmap-backend/README.md

 ### Updating requirements

-Python 3.9, 3.11, and 3.12 must be available in order to generate requirements files.
+Python 3.12 and 3.13 must be available in order to generate requirements files.

-The following files are used for updating requiremetns:
+The following files are used for updating requirements:

-- `requiremetns.in` - Direct project dependencies
+- `requirements.in` - Direct project dependencies
-- `requiremetns-dev.in` - Requirements for development
+- `requirements-dev.in` - Requirements for development
-- `requiremetns-test.in` - Requirements for running tests
+- `requirements-test.in` - Requirements for running tests
 - `constraints.txt` - Indirect project dependencies

 ```